By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The great illusion of any addicted person is that the will find some other substance, some other process out there that will allow them to feel those same highs, to reach for a new solution to avoid their problems and be able to handle that substance.

-For most people in substance use or abuse recovery the drugs or the alcohol are not the problem.
-The drugs, alcohol, gambling or addictive sex become the solution.
+For most people in substance use or abuse recovery, the drugs or the alcohol are not the problems.
+The drugs, alcohol, gambling, or addictive sex become the solution.
 The problem is that the user does not know how to live life without the thing or activity they have become dependent upon.

 My recommendation is that if you are in recovery from drugs or any other addictive behavior you should avoid alcohol.

 Alcohol is not the only substitute addiction that creeps up on recovering people.
 It is common for recovering people to switch addictions.